spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-option-cart-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure approved merchants product options are displayed in a cart without any errors.
+Make sure that validation works correctly with merchants product options in the cart and displays an error in case if any is not approved.

 {% endinfo_block %}